 Spark’s simple programming constructs and powerful execution engine have brought a diverse set of users to its platform.
-Many new big data applications are being built with Spark in fields like healthcare, genomics, financial services, self-driving technology, government, and media.
+Many new modern data stack applications are being built with Spark in fields like healthcare, genomics, financial services, self-driving technology, government, and media.
 Things are not so rosy, however, when a Spark application fails.

 Similar to applications in other distributed systems that have a large number of independent and interacting components, a failed Spark application throws up a large set of raw logs.
 These logs typically contain thousands of messages including errors and stacktraces.
 Hunting for the root cause of an application failure from these messy, raw, and distributed logs is hard for Spark experts; and a nightmare for the thousands of new users coming to the Spark platform.
 We aim to radically simplify root cause detection of any Spark application failure by automatically providing insights to Spark users like what is shown in Figure 1.